SN 2024aecx: a fast-evolving Type IIb supernova with a prominent shock-cooling peak: Host galaxy

 We carried out artificial‐star tests in both the F606W and F814W bands to assess the photometry accuracy and detection limit.
 Different input magnitudes were considered, ranging from 25.0 to 28.7\,mag (25.0 to 28.0\,mag) for the F606W (F814W) band.
 For each magnitude, 6,000 artificial stars were randomly injected across the field and we tried to recover the artificial stars with \textsc{dolphot}.
 The probability of recovering sources above the 5$\sigma$ threshold varies with the input magnitude, which can be fitted with a Gaussian error function.
 We defined the detection limit as the magnitude where the probability declines to 50\%.
 The recovered magnitudes exhibit no systematic bias from the input magnitudes, but the scatters are systematically (but only slightly) larger than the nominal photometric errors reported by \textsc{dolphot}.
 We applied a scaling factor to correct the photometric errors in our stellar sample.

 We binned the F814W magnitudes in intervals of 0.05\,mag to construct the luminosity function, which was then smoothed using a Savitzky–Golay filter (window length of 7 bins and a quadratic polynomial fit) \citep{Savitzky1964} to suppress shot noise while preserving the intrinsic discontinuity at the tip (Fig.~\ref{fig:trgb}, bottom).
 A Sobel edge‐detection filter ([–2, 0, +2]) was applied to the smoothed luminosity function \citep{Lee1993}.
 We regard the peak of the Sobel response as the TRGB magnitude and the half‐width at half‐maximum as the uncertainty, which is $26.28 \pm 0.21$\,mag.
-With this value, we derived a distance of $11.3 \pm 1.1$,Mpc for NGC\,3521, adopting the TRGB zero point (i.e., color calibration) of \citet{Rizzi2007} and incorporating systematic uncertainties associated with the zero-point as described in \citet{Anand2020}.
+With this value, we derived a distance of $11.3 \pm 1.1$\,Mpc for NGC\,3521, adopting the TRGB zero point (i.e., color calibration) of \citet{Rizzi2007} and incorporating systematic uncertainties associated with the zero-point as described in \citet{Anand2020}.
 We have considered the Galactic extinction \citep{SFD1998}; internal extinction within the host galaxy is negligible for the analyzed HST/ACS field, which lies in the far galaxy outskirt.
+And this distance is consistent, within the uncertainties, with the value of $11.40 \pm 0.56$\,Mpc adopted by \citet{Zou2025}.